advayc/advayc/README.md

-- 👋 Hi, I’m Advay Chandorkar!
-I'm a passionate self taught developer from Toronto Canada
+- Passionate self taught developer from Toronto Canada

 - 💻 Interested in c++ python html and css